 Although teams do see the value of having regular Retrospectives sessions for continuous improvement; Managers, and performance-oriented executives (CxO's) usually have a hard time to really see the monetary and overall value of having regular Agile Retrospectives sessions and are usually dismissive of the Agile ceremony.

-We decided to write a blog post to share some thoughts about "The Business Value of Agile Retrospectives".
+We decided to write a blog post to share some thoughts about:

 Managers usually have problems understanding why retrospectives have to be held so often, instead of holding just one Post-Mortem meeting when the project is concluded.
 And also, why the whole team stops everything they're working on for a couple of hours of playing with post-its and when they could actually be building something of value?